Elazar Stern

-Elazar Stern (אֶלְעָזָר שְׁטֵרְן; born August 25, 1956) is an Israeli politician and military general.
-He was a major general (res.) in the Israel Defense Forces, serving as Head of the Manpower Directorate, commander of the IDF Officers Training School, and Chief Education Officer, as well as a combat soldier and commander in the Paratroopers Brigade.
-He has served as a Member of Knesset for eight years, first, as a member of the Hatnuah party, and then in 2015 he joined the Yesh Atid, and served as the Minister of Intelligence between 2021 and 2022.
+Elazar Stern (אֶלְעָזָר שְׁטֵרְן; born 25 August 1956) is an Israeli politician.
+He was a major general (res.) in the Israel Defense Forces, serving as Head of the Personnel Directorate, commander of the IDF Officers Training School, and Chief Education Officer, as well as a combat soldier and commander in the Paratroopers Brigade.
+He served as a Member of Knesset (MK) for the Hatnua party from 2013 until 2015, and became an MK for Yesh Atid in 2015, serving until 2026.
+He also served as the Minister of Intelligence between 2021 and 2022.

 Early life and family

-Stern was born in 1956 in Tel Aviv to Sara and Levi, both of whom are Holocaust survivors.
+Stern was born in 1956 in Tel Aviv to Sara and Levi, both Holocaust survivors.
 He and his wife Dorit have five children and fourteen grandchildren.
-They live in Mitzpe Hoshaya, a community settlement in the Galilee they founded together with friends some 30 years ago.
+They live in Mitzpe Hoshaya, a community settlement in the Galilee he helped to found.

 Education

 Stern holds a bachelor's degree in Land of Israel studies and economics from Bar-Ilan University, an Executive Master of Business Administration (EMBA) from the Kellogg-Recanati International program of Tel Aviv and Northwestern Universities, and a master's degree in Strategic Resource Management from the National Defense University in Washington, D.C.